glacials/splits-io/docs/api.md

 [faq]: https://splits.io/faq#programs

 #### Replacing source files
-Occasionally you may want to update a run's source file to a newer version, such as when a runner splits and you are reporting splits in realtime (like in a race).
-You can do this using an identical two-request system to above but changing your method and path to
+Occasionally you may want to update an existing run's source file to a newer version, such as when a runner splits and you are reporting splits in realtime (like in a race).
+You can do this using the same two-request system as above but changing your method and path to
 ```http
 PUT https://splits.io/api/v4/run/:run/source_file
 ```
 and following the same steps as above to upload to S3.
 Splits.io will automatically parse the new file and update the run.

+**Note**: When uploading in-progress source files in the Splits.io Exchange Format include all splits as normal, but do not include the `endedAt` field for unreached segments.
 </details>

 <details>